jana370/DeepSAD/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;&nbsp;default is `0.0`
 &nbsp;

-This means, that Deep SAD using MNIST, the `standard` mode, with the weight `3`, the `0` category as normal class, the `1` category as anomaly class, a labeled anomaly ratio of `0.05`, no labeled normal data, a pollution of `0.1` in the unlabeled data, and no pollution in the labeled anomalies, can be run by using:
+This means, that Deep SAD using MNIST, the `"standard"` mode, with the weight `3`, the `0` category as normal class, the `1` category as anomaly class, a labeled anomaly ratio of `0.05`, no labeled normal data, a pollution of `0.1` in the unlabeled data, and no pollution in the labeled anomalies, can be run by using:
 ```
 python DeepSAD.py
 ```
-Deep SAD using CIFAR-10, the `extended` mode, with the weight `2` for labeled normal data, and a secondary weight `4` for labeled anomalies, the `1` category as normal class, the `2` category as anomaly class, a labeled anomaly ratio of `0.01`, a labeled normal data ratio of `0.1`, a pollution of `0.1` in the unlabeled data, and a pollution of `0.01` in the labeled anomalies, can for example be run by using:
+Deep SAD using CIFAR-10, the `"extended"` mode, with the weight `2` for labeled normal data, and a secondary weight `4` for labeled anomalies, the `1` category as normal class, the `2` category as anomaly class, a labeled anomaly ratio of `0.01`, a labeled normal data ratio of `0.1`, a pollution of `0.1` in the unlabeled data, and a pollution of `0.01` in the labeled anomalies, can for example be run by using:
 ```